Frozen Fever: Theaters and home video

 Frozen Fever premiered in theaters alongside Walt Disney Pictures' Cinderella on March 13, 2015.
 It was released on Digital HD and Disney Movies Anywhere on August 11, 2015, and was released on the Walt Disney Animation Studios Short Films Collection DVD/Blu-ray Combo Pack on August 18, 2015.
-It was also included on the Blu-ray, DVD, and digital HD releases of Cinderella on September 15, 2015.
+It was also included on the Blu-ray, DVD, and Digital HD releases of Cinderella on September 15, 2015.
 On November 9, 2015, it was released on an exclusive DVD copy of its own, courtesy of Tesco stores across the UK.

 Streaming

 Frozen Fever was available on Netflix in North America on October 25, 2015, released in the Walt Disney Animation Studios Short Films Collection, which also included Get a Horse! and Paperman, as one film title on the service.
-The title was removed from Netflix on October 25, 2021, five years after it was added.
+The title was removed from Netflix on October 25, 2021, six years after it was added.

 The short film, and most of the others that were released on Netflix, were made available to stream individually, rather than one single collection, on Disney+ on November 12, 2021 for the first Disney+ Day.